ascending-llc/CloudWatch-MCP-Server/docs/troubleshooting.md

 ![Claude Desktop Settings](./assets/claude-desktop-settings.png)

-then, click on the `Open Logs Folder` and open the `mcp-server-cw-mcp-server.log` file to see more details.
+then, click on the `Open Logs Folder` and open the `mcp-server-cw_mcp_server.log` file to see more details.

 **Amazon Q CLI terminating request**: